tduretz/MDOODZ7.0/README.md

 All build files will be located at the cmake-build directory

-After building you could run a MDOODZ with:
+After building you could run MDOODZ with:
 ```bash
 make run
 ```